wrtsprt/omniauth-mydigipass/README.md

 end
 ```

-I try to find the user, by `uuid` or `email`.
-If I find the user by `uuid`,
+Find the user, by `uuid` or `email`.
+If user is found by `uuid`,
-she has logged on before with MYDIGIPASS.COM If I find a matching mail,
+she has logged on before with MYDIGIPASS.COM.
+If a matching mail is found,
 link the uuid to that user.
-If I do not find a user, create one with the
+If user isn't found, create one with the
 given `email` and `uuid`.

-I also made sure that users can then only login
-with their MYDIGIPASS.COM and no longer normally, but that is optional
+Should users only be allowed to to login via MYDIGIPASS.COM, the other sign in method has to be disabled.
-of course.
+This step is optional.

 ## Example Application

-I have added a small working example application, using Sinatra.
-Check it out
+There is a small, fully working Sinatra based example application in the `example` folder.
-in the `example` folder.
 To make it work just type `rackup` in the folder.

 Aside from signing in with MYDIGIPASS.COM, the example application also
 shows how to use the Connect API through a simple HTTParty wrapper that can